veronica365/database-vet-clinic/README.md

 - **[Has SQL commands to access and query data from the table]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Getting Started

+This repository includes files with plain SQL that can be used to recreate a database:

+- Use [schema.sql](./schema.sql) to create all tables.
+- Use [data.sql](./data.sql) to populate tables with sample data.
+- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
+Use them responsibly!**

+<a name="readme-top"></a>

 ## 🚀 Live Demo <a name="live-demo"></a>